tom-pollak/notes/Year 2/Term 2/SYS3/Sys3 Exam.md

 Instructions 1 & 2 give an example of a potential WAW hazard, where instruction 1 attempts to store a value to $R2$, followed by instruction 2 attempting to store a value in $R2$.
 This is referenced in the DAG as a _definition vs definition_ dependency.
 If instruction 1 were to take place after instruction 2, $R2$ would contain the result of instruction 1, not the desired result of instruction 2.

 Instructions 3 & 4 give an example of a potential WAR hazard, where instruction 3 attempts to store a value in $R9$ followed by instruction 4 which attempt to use $R9$ as a source.
 This is referenced in the DAG as a _definition vs use_ dependency.
-If Instruction 4 were to take place before instruction 3, instruction 3 would use the value previously in $R9$, not the value loaded in in instruction 3.
+If Instruction 4 were to take place before instruction 3, instruction 4 would use the value previously in $R9$, not the new value loaded in instruction 3.

 ```mermaid
 graph TB;